WojciechMatuszewski/programming-notes/aws-stuff.md

 * you can view the live video using either **HLS** or **HTTP** but the **HLS option is preffered since it gives your direct URL, much easier**.

 - with **HLS** the live video format is **called archived video**.
 Pretty weird, no idea why.

+* can be **integrated with EC2, Rekognition**.
+From there you could use data streams of firehose to save that data.

 ###### Enhanced fanout